synapseslab/android-bluegps-sdk-public/README.md

 }
 ```

-Or if you're using an older project setup, add it in your `build.gradle` at the end of repositories
+Or if you're using an older project setup, add this repository  in your project level `build.gradle` file:

 ```gradle
 allprojects {